STAR (student travel and research) grants

 Applications consist of three parts:

-- An application form (download from the bottom of this page).
+- An application form below.
 The form includes information about the purpose of your application and your budget and funding situation.
 Please complete the form in full.
+The form will be available to complete from approximately four weeks before the application deadline each term.

 - Your Curriculum Vitae/résumé (maximum two pages)

-- A reference, which must be emailed to the Deputy Registrar for the Senior Tutor’s attention.
+- A reference, which must be emailed to the Registry Team for the Senior Tutor’s attention.
 The reference should comment on your academic achievements and suitability for a STAR grant.

 There are three application deadlines each academic year.
 You should apply at the deadline closest to your intended travel/research activity.
 Retrospective applications i.e. for funding for events which will have taken place by the deadline, will not be accepted.

-Applications should be emailed to James McBain, Deputy Registrar, by 5pm on Monday of 6th week*:
+Applications should be emailed to the Registry Team by 5pm on Monday of 6th week*:

 Ensure your reference is sent directly by your supervisor by the same deadline.

-Successful applicants will be notified within three weeks of the closing date.
+Successful applicants will be notified within 3 - 4 weeks of the closing date.

 Late or incomplete applications will not be considered.